2-6-2: Canada

+While the 2-6-2 type was not used by Canadian National or Canadian Pacific, they were popular on small logging railways in Western Canada.
+Regional lines such as the Comox Logging and Railway Company, Canadian Forest Products Company, and MacMillan Bloedel Limited were prominent owners of 2-6-2 locomotives for their logging operaitons.

+Several of these locomotives have been preserved, including Pacific Great Eastern 2, the only preserved 2-6-2ST locomotive in Canada, and MacMillan Bloedel & Powell River Ltd. 1077, which previously operated excursions in Fort Steele, British Columbia.
+Comox Logging and Railway No. 2 is preserved on static display in Courtenay.

 Germany

 Tank locomotives with this wheel arrangement spread very quickly in Germany after the good Austrian experience with the Series 30.
 The Württembergische T 5, the Badische VI b and the Badische VI c as well as the saxon Sächsische XIV HT, all developed before the First World War, were successful designs, many locomotives of these series were used well into the 1960s.
 Only the prussian T6 was a bad design, the few examples were taken out of service shortly after the First World War.
 From 1928 the Deutsche Reichsbahn-Gesellschaft procured over 500 units of their class 64 standard steam locomotives.
 Private railways such as the Eutin-Lübeck Railway with locomotives 11 to 14 also procured tank locomotives with this wheel arrangement in the interwar period.

 In contrast, the first tender locomotives were initially unsuccessful.
 The Oldenburgische S 10, which was delivered in three copies in 1916, was extremely uneconomical due to the boiler, which was badly matched to the steam engine, and was taken out of service after less than ten years.
 The Badische IV g from Baden was a downright faulty construction, neither performing well on flat ground nor on the Schwarzwaldbahn.
 The Baden State Railways gave away the five copies in 1918 in the course of deliveries after the Armistice of Compiègne to France.
 The French side also wanted to get rid of the locomotives soon and agreed to return them to Germany, which was again refused in Baden.
 They were finally retired in France in the early 1930s.